 If you are ready to put on your oxygen mask back on so you have more energy to help others with theirs – let’s get to work!

-Begin Online Therapy for Helping Professionals in Ohio, Florida, Pennsylvania, and Tennessee:
+Begin Online Therapy for Helping Professionals in Texas, Ohio, Florida, Pennsylvania, and Tennessee:

 I want you to feel good about yourself and your life, and I’m here to help you!
 I offer online therapy in Texas, Ohio, Tennessee, Florida, California, and Pennsylvania.
 If you’re not a helping professional, don’t worry.
 I offer online therapy for busy professionals and Therapy for Therapists™.
 I specialize in using Brené Brown’s The Daring Way™ and offer online workshops to people wanting to overcome shame.
 Contact me today and let’s get started!